matthew-brett/gitwash/doc/configure_git.rst

 Advanced git configuration
 ==========================

-You might well some aliases to common commands.
+You might well benefit from some aliases to common commands.

+For example, you might well want to be able to shorten ``git checkout`` to ``git co``.

 The easiest way to do this, is to create a ``.gitconfig`` file in your home directory, with contents like this::